 MYTH 2: Sloane Stephens dominates more in longer rallies than shorter ones.

-The first thing to understand about tennis stats is that you can basically break them down into two seperate categories
+The first thing to understand about tennis stats is that you can basically break them down into two separate categories.

-- Stats that count the amount of times something happen.
+- Stats that count the number of times something happens.

-- Stats that count the amount of times you win, creating a win percentage.
+- Stats that count the number of times you win, creating a win percentage.

 So when we look at Sloane, she does gravitate to playing longer points.
-But is it because she dominates there, or because she thinks she will wear her opponents down physically, or because she does not like the risk of attacking opponents earlier in the point, or it’s just how she feels comfortable on the court?
+But is it because she dominates there?
+Or is it because she thinks she will wear her opponents down physically, or because she does not like the risk of attacking opponents earlier in the point, or it’s just how she feels comfortable on the court?

 Here’s Sloane’s breakdown to the quarters…

 - 0-4 Shots = 179 won / 141 lost = +38

 - 5-8 Shots = 86 won / 69 lost = +17